Key Stage 3 – Food Preparation and Nutrition

 For more information, please consult:

-If you want to find out more about this GCSE Food Preparation and Nutrition course then you can visit the WJEC Eduqas website http://www.eduqas.co.uk/qualifications/food-preparation-and-nutrition/.
-You could also talk to Mr Frampton or email email@example.com and he will be able to describe the course in detail and advise you of what you need to do next when it comes to your options.
+If you want to find out more about this GCSE Food Preparation and Nutrition course then you can visit the Eduqas website http://www.eduqas.co.uk/qualifications/food-preparation-and-nutrition/.
+You could also talk to Mrs Douch or email email@example.com and she will be able to describe the course in detail and advise you of what you need to do next when it comes to your options.

 If you want to find out more on what this subject can enable you to do, don’t forget Mrs Williams is available for career advice.